Maven Central Publishing Limits⚓︎

 Maven Central Publishing Limits Timeline⚓︎

-Publishing limits are being introduced in phases so affected publishers have time to review their usage and adjust before enforcement begins.
+Publishing limits are being introduced in phases so publishers have time to understand their usage, respond to warnings, and resolve issues before enforcement begins.

 | Phase | Date | What Happens |